The Home Garden Club of Morristown, NJ

 Planting at Acorn Hall

 Acorn Hall, an 1850's Victorian mansion, nestled in historic Morristown, has been the main service project for the Home Garden Club of Morristown for more than forty years.
-The club was asked to be charges of the 5.8 acre property in 1971 when the mansion was turned over to the Morris County Historical Society.
+The club was asked to be in charge of the 5.8 acre property in 1971 when the mansion was turned over to the Morris County Historical Society.
 The original design created by Alice Koller in 1971, was enhanced by Ruth Palace, an associate resident member, in 1996 by adding what members know as the boxwood knot garden.

 About the Club